 TIPS continues to monitor health conditions in Tokyo and hopes each of your families is well.
-As the COVID vaccine becomes more prevalent in Japan, of course we hope to return to pre-pandemic levels of activity at school.
-Setagaya Ward and the city of Tokyo, which we consult for advice about health policies, ask that those who travel overseas do remain in quarantine for seven days after return to Japan.
-If a TIPS student has taken a trip abroad, we ask that the student stays home for ten days before coming to school to reduce the risk of spreading the virus.
-This does not apply to a family member who may have traveled.
-We continue to have temperature checks at the door upon arrival to school.
-If a student has a temperature of over 37.5 degrees, the student is sent home to monitor any other symptoms until the fever returns to normal levels.
+As the COVID vaccine becomes more prevalent in Japan, we are returning to pre-pandemic levels of activity at school.
+We ask families to check the temperature of students before coming to school.
+If a student has a temperature of over 37.5 degrees, the student is sent home to monitor any other symptoms until the fever remains in the normal range for 24 hours.
 In this case, students may find assignments on Google classroom.

-The recent unprecedented COVID infection rates in Tokyo create a situation where many of us are or will be “close-contact persons”.
+Even though COVID infection rates are currently relatively low, we may become classified as “close-contact persons”.
 TIPS continues to follow Setagaya Ward School Board policies advising safety for close-contact persons.

 A person is considered a close-contact if

-1) they have spoken (maskless and face-to-face) for fifteen minutes or longer with a person who has been positively diagnosed or have symptoms within two days of the contact.
+1) they have spoken (maskless, face-to-face and within 1m) for fifteen minutes or longer with a person who has been positively diagnosed or have symptoms within two days of the contact.

 2) they live with someone with a positive diagnosis.